kyma-project/istio/docs/contributor/adr/0018-restarter-component.md

           memory: 256Mi
 ```

-Changing the lifecycle of the component also requires to adjust the decisions made
+Changing the lifecycle of the component also requires adjusting the decisions made
 in [ADR-0002](./0002-istio-cr-status-improvements.md) regarding the restart conditions.
-Introducing this change will **drop** usage of `ProxySidecarRestartSucceeded` condition, and instead introduce a new
+This change **drops** the `ProxySidecarRestartSucceeded` condition and instead introduces a new condition
-condition `RestarterComponentReady` that will reflect the state of the restarter component.
-The new condition will be
+`RestarterComponentReady` that reflects the state of the restarter component.
+The new condition is set to `True` when
-set to `True` when the component is installed and running successfully, and `False` when it is not.
+the component is installed and running successfully, and `False` when it is not.
-The Istio module will not attempt to restart workloads if the restarter component is not ready, and will log Processing
+The Istio module does not attempt to restart workloads if the restarter component is not ready, and logs a Processing
 message instead.

-If the restarter component failed to start after a certain time, or after a number of restarts, the Istio module will
+If the restarter component fails to start after a certain time, or after a number of restarts, the Istio module sets the
-set the `RestarterComponentReady` condition to `False`, apply proper Condition description and log an error.
+`RestarterComponentReady` condition to `False`, applies a proper condition description, and logs an error.

-From now on, the Istio module will not change the CR status based on the restart status of workloads, but will only
+From now on, the Istio module does not change the CR status based on the restart status of workloads, but only reflects
-reflect the state of the restarter component.
+the state of the restarter component.

 | CR state       | Type                             | Status    | Reason                                | Message                                                         |
 |----------------|----------------------------------|-----------|---------------------------------------|-----------------------------------------------------------------|